Let's take a closer look at Missouri Farm Bureau insurance.

 Progressive: 4.5 Stars

 If you’re into technology, Progressive should be on your insurance shopping list.
 Progressive’s Snapshot app tracks your driving and gives you discounts based on your skill, plus you can use it to become a better driver.
 Progressive also has a robust app that lets you pay your bill, view your insurance card, request roadside assistance, and more.
-We awarded Progressive 4.5 stars in our review of the company -- read our Progressive car insurance review to learn more.
+We awarded Progressive 4.5 stars in our review of the company.
+Read our complete Progressive auto insurance review to learn more.

 If you’ve been a member of the military, USAA is another great choice.
 The company is only available to active members, veterans, and their family members.
 USAA’s prices are usually cheaper than any of its competition, plus it offers deep discounts for members going through a deployment.
-USAA scored very high on J.D.
-Power’s 2019 Insurance Shopping Study and Auto Claims Satisfaction Study.
-We awarded USAA 5.0 stars -- read our USAA car insurance review to learn more.
+USAA scored 900 out of 1,000 points on J.D.
+Power’s 2020 Insurance Shopping Study and Auto Claims Satisfaction Study.
+Read our full USAA auto insurance review to learn more about coverage.

 Read our other insurance articles: